CORPORATE INSOLVENCY SPECIALISTS

 We have developed a strong reputation in the field of insolvency over the years.
-We pride ourselves on offering a suite of insolvency services that allow business clients to make the best decisions for their companies while ensuring compliance with Irish legislation.
+We pride ourselves on offering a suite of corporate insolvency services that allow business clients to make the best decisions for their companies while ensuring compliance with Irish legislation.
 We pride ourselves on our ability to combine empathy and understanding with the utmost professionalism and up-to-date legal knowledge.

 We are highly skilled and experienced in all aspects of insolvency and have been appointed as the official Irish liquidator of numerous companies in recent years.
-John Russell is eminently qualified to handle all of your insolvency needs and holds an Insolvency Practicing Certificate from Chartered Accountants Ireland.
+John Russell is eminently qualified to handle all of your corporate insolvency needs and holds an Insolvency Practicing Certificate from Chartered Accountants Ireland.
 This makes our firm ideally placed to assist in all aspects of corporate insolvency and restructuring.
 We understand how daunting prospects like insolvency and liquidation can seem to company directors and small business owners.

 We can guide you through each step of this complex process.
-We can ensure that when administering our insolvency services, you are always in the loop and in control.
+We can ensure that when administering our corporate insolvency services, you are always in the loop and in control.
 Plainly speaking, there is no safer pair of hands for your business when facing insolvency.